 A candidate must be registered in the final quarter in which the degree is to be awarded.
 (See “Registration in the Final Quarter.”)

-At least three weeks prior to a scheduled qualifying examination, the department requests approval for the appointment of the doctoral committee by the dean of Graduate Studies.
+At least three weeks prior to a scheduled qualifying examination, the department requests approval for the appointment of the doctoral committee by the dean of the Graduate Division.
 This committee conducts the qualifying examination, supervises the preparation and approval of the dissertation, and administers the dissertation defense.

-If the committee does not issue a unanimous report on the examination, the dean of Graduate Studies shall be called upon to review and present the case for resolution to the Graduate Council, which shall determine appropriate action.
+If the committee does not issue a unanimous report on the examination, the dean of the Graduate Division shall be called upon to review and present the case for resolution to the Graduate Council, which shall determine appropriate action.

 The doctoral committee shall supervise and approve the candidate’s dissertation, and conduct the final oral defense, which shall be public and so announced.

-If the committee does not issue a unanimous report on the examination, the dean of Graduate Studies shall be called upon to review and present the case for resolution to the Graduate Council, which shall determine appropriate action.
+If the committee does not issue a unanimous report on the examination, the dean of the Graduate Division shall be called upon to review and present the case for resolution to the Graduate Council, which shall determine appropriate action.

 The Report of the Final Examination and Filing of the Dissertation for the Doctoral Degree form is initiated by the department, group, or school, signed by members of the doctoral committee, and the chair of the (major) department, group, or school.

-The candidate submits the dissertation to the Office of Graduate Studies.
-Final approval by the dean of Graduate Studies and acceptance of the dissertation by the university archivist (on behalf of Graduate Council) represent the final steps in the completion of all requirements by the candidate for a doctoral degree on the San Diego campus.
-All dissertations and theses submitted in partial satisfaction of doctoral or master’s degree requirements shall be catalogued with the university library, and submitted to Proquest Information and Learning, for publication.
+The candidate submits the dissertation to the Graduate Division.
+Final approval and acceptance of the dissertation by the dean of the Graduate Division (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a doctoral degree.
+All dissertations submitted in partial satisfaction of doctoral degree requirements shall be catalogued with the university library and submitted to Proquest for publication.

-In several departments, as approved by the Graduate Council, the intermediate degree of candidate in philosophy (CPhil) is awarded to students upon advancement to candidacy for the PhD degree.
-The minimum residence requirement for this degree is three quarters of continuous academic residence at UC San Diego.
-The CPhil degree cannot be conferred simultaneously with or following the award of a PhD degree.
+In several departments, as approved by the Graduate Council, the intermediate degree of candidate in philosophy (CPhil) is awarded to students upon advancement to candidacy for the PhD.
+The minimum residence requirement for this degree is four quarters of continuous academic residence at UC San Diego.
+The CPhil cannot be conferred simultaneously with or following the award of a PhD.

 A UC San Diego graduate student is not eligible for any UC San Diego postdoctoral appointment until all requirements for the doctoral degree have been completed.
-Such appointments may begin after the university archivist has accepted the dissertation and the Office of Graduate Studies has accepted the final report.
+Such appointments may begin after the university archivist has accepted the dissertation and the Graduate Division has accepted the final report.

 A student completing course work, using university facilities including the library, or making any demands upon faculty time (other than final reading of the thesis or dissertation, or administering the comprehensive or doctoral examination), must register in the final quarter in which the degree is to be conferred.